If you are struggling financially with debt and don’t know what to do, call us at (412) 904-1940. We can help you:

 - Restructure your finances and budget for a fresh start

 If you’re experiencing financial difficulty, you’re not alone.
 Whether you need a personal or business bankruptcy lawyer, contact Grudowski Law online today or call us at (412) 904-1940 for a free consultation.

 People generally feel significant relief under Bankruptcy protection.
 Bankruptcy is neither too difficult nor too expensive, and you’re not going to lose everything you have.
-The truth is, Bankruptcy is not always about being irresponsible.
+The truth is, Bankruptcy is not typically about being irresponsible.
 It happens to well-run businesses, conscientious seniors, and successful professionals alike.
 Some of the most common reasons for filing Bankruptcy are loss of income, divorce, and poor health conditions.
-Bankruptcy is often a prudent step to take when dealing with overwhelming debt.
+Bankruptcy is often a wise step to take when dealing with overwhelming debt.

 There are many myths about bankruptcy, and you need a qualified bankruptcy lawyer to review your particular situation and recommend the proper type of bankruptcy.

 Chapter 7 can be used for both for personal bankruptcy and the closing of a business.
 When a debtor simply does not have the necessary income or assets to pay creditors, Chapter 7 may be the right option.